 Figure 2: Size bias in urban mitigation case study research.
 Fractions of population and case studies are relative to regions.
 Population data and the United Nations Population Division regionalisation are from ref 7, using agglomeration data where available.

-Regionally, we also observe a clear bias towards Europe, North America and Oceania, which receive an outsized share of articles relative to their small proportion of the global urban population (SI Text Figure 2).
-Looking forward to urbanisation trends in 2030, the least well represented region, Africa, has the fastest growing cities (SI Text Figure 1).
-And one of the least well represented segments, small Asian cities, will have the largest share of the global urban population (SI Text Figure 3).
+Regionally, we also observe a clear bias towards Europe, North America and Oceania, which receive an outsized share of articles relative to their small proportion of the global urban population (Supplementary Figure 2).
+Looking forward to urbanisation trends in 2030, the least well represented region, Africa, has the fastest growing cities (Supplementary Figure 1).
+And one of the least well represented segments, small Asian cities, will have the largest share of the global urban population (Supplementary Figure 3).
 Hence, the world regions and city scales with most future relevance in terms of total urban population and growth dynamics are systematically underrepresented in the literature.